 Different from other pagodas in Myanmar, the pagoda is deeply linked with the legendary Mount Meru, the center of the universe in Buddhist cosmology.
 Seven wavy terraces representing the seven mountain ranges and oceans around MountMeru lead up to the stupa at the top which represents the Mount Meru itself.
 All the way along are niches containing small statues of mythological figures such as various nat (spirits), ogres, and naga serpents and the gold spire enshrines aBuddha image.
 Visitors can climb to the top of the pagoda to enjoy the cravings and the details of the building, get the nice views of the surrounding landscape and take some gorgeous photos.
 Do not forget to bring sunscreen and sunglass, the sunlight there can be blinding, especially at noon.

-If you want to pay a visit to the stunning Hsinbyume Pagoda, this 10-Day Best of Myanmar is recommended just for you.
+If you want to pay a visit to the stunning Hsinbyume Pagoda, this sample itinerary might be an inspiration for you.